Working group Singh

 • Lukas Klein was awarded a DAAD (German Academic Exchange Service) scholarship to attend a special AACR conference on pancreatic cancer in Boston, USA (2023)

-• Niklas Krebs has been awarded the DFG Clinician Scientist fellowship for conducting research abroad (host lab: Rama Khokha lab at Princess Margaret Cancer Center, Toronto, Canada) (2022)
+• Niklas Krebs has been awarded the DFG Clinician Scientist fellowship for conducting research abroad at Princess Margaret Cancer Center, Toronto, Canada (2022)

 • Best Medical Thesis Award to Niklas Krebs, UMG (2022)

-• Poster Award to Luks Klein at CERFA cancer symposium (2021)
+• Poster Award to Lukas Klein at CERFA cancer symposium (virtual), Spain (2021)

-• Hans-Chiari’ Excellence Award for the scientific talk to Lukas Klein at Deutschen Pankreasclubs (DPC), Halle, Germany (2020)
+• Hans-Chiari’ Excellence Award for the best scientific talk to Lukas Klein at the Germany Pancreas Club (DPC), Halle, Germany (2020)

-• Best Poster Award’ to Niklas Krebs at Deutschen Pankreasclubs (DPC), Halle, Germany (2020)
+• Best Poster Award’ to Niklas Krebs at the German Pancreas Club (DPC), Halle, Germany (2020)

-• Travel Award’ to Niklas Krebs and Lukas Klein at Deutschen Pankreasclubs (DPC), Halle, Germany (2020)
+• Travel Award’ to Niklas Krebs and Lukas Klein at the German Pancreas Club (DPC), Halle, Germany (2020)

 • Best Poster Award’ to Niklas Krebs at European Association for Cancer Research (EACR), Berlin, Germany (2019)